-Discover cannabidiol, CBD for short, and understand how this food supplement could help you on your road to wellness in this interesting Q&A.
+Discover cannabidiol, CBD for short, and understand how this food supplement could help you on your road to wellness.

 What is CBD oil?

 CBD oil—also known as cannabis oil—is the term given to a specific chemical extract from a cannabis (hemp) plant.
 The extract is cannabidiol or CBD for short.
 It is CBD that’s been credited with much of the therapeutic properties of ‘medical cannabis’.

 Is it legal?